BBN-Q/MathieuFunctions.jl/README.md

 which should be contrasted with the [corresponding plot in the DTMF @ NIST](http://dlmf.nist.gov/28.2.F1.mag).

-Similarly, for real-valued order, our implementatio yields
+Similarly, for real-valued order, our implementation yields

 ![](doc/reproduction-of-dlmf-28.13.1.png?raw=true "Real-valued order Mathieu characteristic function")